 People who are juggling PhDs with jobs or are working on their PhDs, often find themselves with a lack of time, energy, and motivation to take care of themselves.

-It’s important to take care of your mental health to help combat the stress that comes with being overworked.
+Taking care of your mental health is important to help combat the stress that comes with being overworked.

 One way to combat this is by going out into nature and getting some fresh air.
-Nature has been shown to reduce levels of cortisol (stress hormone) in the body as well as increase levels of serotonin (the happy chemical).
+Nature has been shown to reduce cortisol (stress hormone) levels in the body and increase serotonin levels (the happy chemical).

 You can also get enough sleep and try to eat three meals daily with two snacks.
 This is vital because when you’re sleep-deprived, you’re more prone to depression, anxiety, and weight gain.